 The Public Ethics Commission is a seven-member board of Oakland residents who volunteer their time to participate on the Commission.
-Three members are appointed by the Mayor and confirmed by the City Council, and four members are recruited and selected by the Commission itself.
-Each Commissioner may serve no more than one consecutive three-year term.
-During the tenure and for one year thereafter, no member of the Commission may do the following:
+Three members are appointed respectively by the Mayor, City Attorney, and City Auditor and confirmed by the City Council, and four members are recruited and selected by the Commission itself.
+Each Commissioner may serve up to two consecutive three-year terms.
+No member of the Commission may do the following:

-- Seek election to any other public office; participate in, or contribute to, an Oakland municipal campaign; or
+- Seek election to any other public office in a jurisdiction that intersects with the geographic boundaries of Oakland, or participate in or contribute to an Oakland municipal election.

 - Endorse, support, oppose or work on behalf of any candidate or measure in an Oakland election.

 The Commission was created by City Charter Section 202 in 1996 with the goal of ensuring "fairness, openness, honesty and integrity" in City government.
+The City Charter was amended in November 2014 to strengthen the Commission by adding Section 603.
 In 1997, City Council added Chapter 2.24 of the Oakland Municipal Code, outlining the specific duties of the PEC including overseeing compliance with the following laws and policies: